+Section 4.
 An eligible employee who separates for any reason other than retirement or death shall not be paid for their accrued sick time off.

+Section 5.
 Former eligible employees who are re-employed within five (5) years of their separation from service shall be granted all unused sick time off credits, if any, to which they were entitled at time of separation for the purpose of using sick time off for the reasons prescribed below.

+Section 6.
 Accumulated sick time off shall be granted when an eligible employee is required to be absent from work for any of the following reasons:

-- A. Personal physical or mental illness, injury, or health condition to accommodate the employee's need for medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition, or an employee's need for preventative medical care. - B. To allow the employee to provide care for a family member, as defined in Section 11, with a mental or physical illness, injury, or health condition, care of a family member who needs medical diagnosis, care, or treatment of a mental or physical illness, injury or health condition, or care for a family member who needs preventive medical care. - C. When the employee's place of business has been closed by order of a public official for any health-related reason, or when an employee's child's school or place of care has been closed for such reason, or after the declaration of an emergency by a local or state government agency or by the federal government. - D. For absences that qualify for leave under the state's Domestic Violence Leave Act (DVLA). - E. To provide emergency child-care or because of condolence or bereavement (as in Article 25). - F. Effective July 27, 2025, to allow the employee to prepare for, or participate in, any judicial or administrative immigration proceeding involving the employee or employee's family member.
+- A. Personal physical or mental illness, injury, or health condition to accommodate the employee's need for medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition, or an employee's need for preventative medical care. - B. To allow the employee to provide care for a family member with a mental or physical illness, injury, or health condition, care of a family member who needs medical diagnosis, care, or treatment of a mental or physical illness, injury or health condition, or care for a family member who needs preventive medical care. - C. When the employee's place of business has been closed by order of a public official for any health-related reason, or when an employee's child's school or place of care has been closed for such reason. - D. For absences that qualify for leave under the state's Domestic Violence Leave Act (DVLA). - E. To provide emergency child-care or because of condolence or bereavement (as in Article 25).

+Section 7.
 When an eligible employee becomes ill or disabled while on vacation, the employee shall be granted accrued sick time off as provided above for the condition (in lieu of the approved vacation time off) provided that the employee requests such sick time off within one (1) day after return to work.
 A physician's statement affirming the illness or disability may be requested.

+Section 8.
 Sick time off shall be reported at the beginning of the absence and in accordance with UW Creative Communications procedure.